 Pitch our design solution to the stakeholders

-A company loses 25% of their new employees within one year
+A company loses 25% of its new employees within one year

 Up to 20% of the newly employed lose engagement after just 45 days